cloudstax/amazon-ecs-init/README.md

 Other usages are the same with the original Amazon ECS Init.
 For the details, check [Amazon ECS Init](https://github.com/aws/amazon-ecs-init).

+Simply make to build the cloudstax-ecs-init rpm.
+Note: the RPM MUST be built on the Amazon Linux instance.
+The RPM built on Ubuntu could not run on Amazon Linux instance.

 ## License

 The CloudStax Amazon EC2 Container Service RPM is licensed under the Apache 2.0 License.